top of page

 Last but not least, in the comparison, almost sixty years ago oil was found in the area what is now known as the United Arab Emirates.
 Since then, the wealth of the Gulf became unparalleled.
 At the day of writing (May 2019), the United Arab Emirates are the eighth biggest oil producer in the world with a production more than 3,000,000 barrels per day.
 One barrel is almost 160 liters of oil.

 By the way, the fact that the peatlands of (former) Frisia have been fully exploited, means that in the process huge amounts of carbon have been unlocked and released into the atmosphere.
 Wetland ecosystems are, in fact, one of the most efficient carbon sinks.
-As far as we know, no scientific estimations have been made yet about the amount of carbon that has been unlocked throughout the centuries of peat exploitation in (former) Frisia, from Ostend in Flanders to Misthusum in Denmark.
+As far as we know, no scientific estimations have been made yet about the amount of carbon that has been unlocked throughout the centuries of peat exploitation in (former) Frisia, from the town of Ostend in Flanders (Belgium) to the hamlet of Misthusum in southern Jutland (Denmark).
 We estimate that it could have been around two to three billion tons of carbon.
 Voilà, the proud Frisian climate debt and contribution to global warming, melting glaciers and still rising sea levels.

 Black Peat